-Rebecca Lowe is the host of NBC Sports Group’s Premier League coverage, including Premier League Live, NBC Sports Groups’ pre- and post-match show from NBC Sports Group’s new state-of-the-art International Broadcast Center in Stamford, Conn.
+Rebecca Lowe is the host of NBC Sports Group’s Premier League coverage, including Premier League Live, NBC Sports Groups’ pre- and post-match show from NBC Sports Group’s International Broadcast Center in Stamford, Conn.
 Lowe joined NBC Sports Group in 2013 and relocated to the U.S. for the position.
 In her first year with NBC Sports Group, Lowe made her Olympic debut as an NBCSN daytime host at the 2014 Olympic Winter Games in Sochi, Russia, and served as an Olympic host for NBC and NBCSN for the 2016 Rio Olympic Games and most recently the 2018 PyeongChang Olympic Games.
 Lowe makes her horse racing debut as a co-host for the 2019 Kentucky Derby on NBC.

 Prior to joining NBC Sports Group, Lowe served as co-host of ESPN UK’s coverage of Premier League soccer.
 Lowe joined ESPN UK in 2009 to co-host its Premier League and FA Cup coverage, co-anchor the debate show Between the Lines and host all of the England Under 21 Qualifiers.
 Lowe also crossed the Atlantic to co-host ESPN’s coverage of the FIFA Women’s World Cup in 2011 and its Euro 2012 coverage from Bristol, Conn.